 Weeds are plants growing any place in the garden where you don’t want them to be; weeds are pest plants.

-Keeping the weed population to a minimum is important not only for overall garden appearance but also to ensure that the vegetables and plants you want thrive.
-But weeds do not have to be pests all the time; they can be used to improve the soil, support beneficial insects, and trap pest insects.
+Keeping the weed population to a minimum is important not only for overall garden appearance but also to ensure that the vegetables and ornamental plants thrive.
+Here are some suggestions for dealing with weeds:

 • Weed tolerance.
 You will never rid your garden of all weeds.
 Decide how many weeds you can tolerate and how you can turn their presence to your advantage.
 Know the problem: What weed species are growing in your garden?
 (Identify them and make a list.
 Know their life cycles and habits.)
 How aggressive are they growing and spreading?
 Where are they growing?
 How much damage are they likely to cause other plants?
 After you answer these questions, you can begin to manage weeds, not let them manage you.